flavioaiello/flavio.aiello.ch/_posts/2025-11-30-magik-prototype.md

 …to continue relying on centralized control planes and fragile global consensus.

-Beemesh points toward a future where:
+Magik.run points toward a future where:

 * infrastructure is disposable
 * workloads are sovereign